kozmoz/thuisbezorgd-scraper/README.md

 Install
 -------
-You Either install it as local dependency to a project, or install it globally to be able to use it on the command line.
+You either install it as local dependency to a project, or install it globally to be able to use it on the command line.

 To install <code>thuisbezorgd-scraper</code> locally as a dependency to the project, on the command line type this: